 Time windows limit the degree of freedom for the routing.
 This section analyzes the impact of the time window length for both truck and robot deliveries.
 We analyze both customer groups separately since the impact of a customer's time window on the overall solution is higher when the truck needs to visit the customer and meet the time window.
 This can lead to detours or waiting time affecting all other deliveries as well, while a robot delivery has little effect on other deliveries.
-As the cost advantage of MTR OT compared to MTR is only around 2% in our tests, we restrict our remaining analyses to the comparison of MTR vs. STR for better readability.

 Time window length for truck deliveries.
-Figure 8 shows the performance of MTR vs. STR depending on the change in time window length for truck deliveries.
+Figure 9 shows the performance of MTR vs. STR depending on the change in time window length for truck deliveries.
 Every time window change is made symmetrically, i.e., in the case of a 10 min change, start and end of the time windows are shifted by 5 min each.
 0 corresponds to the default case.